Verona Arena: Early modern history

 The same statute also reaffirmed that prostitutes were required to live in the Arena.
 This is the earliest official document describing the building as memorable, sparking its celebration by literati and a growing interest during the Renaissance in its critical and historical analysis.
 In Verona’s 1400s cultural milieu, architects and artists like Giovanni Maria Falconetto and Fra Giovanni da Verona rediscovered the Arena’s architectural significance, fundamentally shifting its medieval perception as a labyrinthine relic.
 Subsequently, figures such as Giovanni Caroto, Sebastiano Serlio, Antonio da Sangallo the Younger, Baldassarre Peruzzi, and Andrea Palladio studied and surveyed it, proposing solutions to ensure its preservation.

-Survey of the surviving wing of the amphitheatre, from Verona illustrata by Scipione Maffei.
+A survey of the surviving wing of the amphitheatre, from Verona illustrata by Scipione Maffei.

 The amphitheatre thus began to hold great importance for the civic community.
-Indeed, Verona was the first city, as early as the 1500s, to initiate a series of efforts prioritizing the protection and restoration of antiquities.
+Verona was the first city, as early as the 1500s, to initiate a series of efforts prioritizing the protection and restoration of antiquities.
 A key step was the partial redemption of the mortgage from the University of Citizens, enabling the expulsion of prostitutes from the arcades in 1537, which were then leased to artisans and merchants.

-By the mid-16th century, amid widespread concern for the city and its main monument, a gradual renewal of Bra, the large square facing the amphitheatre, commenced.
-On May 24, 1568, a restoration of the amphitheatre—then in a state of neglect—was approved, based on a plan inspired by the studies of architects such as Caroto and Palladio.
+In the mid-16th century, a gradual renewal of Bra, the large square facing the amphitheatre commenced, amid widespread concern for the city and its main monument.
+In May 1568, a restoration of the amphitheatre—then in a state of neglect—was approved, based on a plan inspired by the studies of architects such as Caroto and Palladio.
 The restoration, focusing on the cavea, began but was halted in 1575 due to a severe plague afflicting the Scaliger city.
-By 1586, however, the municipality fully redeemed the Arena from the University of Citizens.
+By 1586, the municipality fully redeemed the Arena from the University of Citizens.